Jacoby Brissett is back in familiar territory — and that’s not a good thing for the fifth-year quarterback.

 Brissett completed 60.9% of his passes for 2,942 yards, 18 touchdowns, and six interceptions in 15 starts last year.
 He’s been an extremely competent quarterback since he entered the NFL in 2016.

-Still, that didn’t stop the Colts from going after Phillip Rivers.
+Still, that didn’t stop the Colts from going after Philip Rivers.
 Although Rivers is a Chargers legend and will likely enter the Pro Football Hall of Fame within his first couple years on the ballot, he looked old and slower last year.

 Frank Reich has high hopes for Brissett in 2020